Thanh-WuTan/edu-flask-db-project/README.md

 **User Authentication:**
 - Secure login for all roles with role-based access control.

 ### Non-functional Requirements

 - **Performance:** Queries should execute within 0.05 seconds for a dataset of 1000 enrollments.
 - **Security:** Encrypt passwords, use role-based privileges, and prevent SQL injection.
-Scalability: Support at least 100 concurrent users via Docker containerization.
+- **Scalability**: Support at least 100 concurrent users via Docker containerization.
 - **Usability:** Provide a simple, responsive UI using Bootstrap.
 - **Reliability:** Ensure data integrity with normalized database design (3NF) and constraints.